Table of contents

 - Key takeaways.

-1. Choose the best format
+1. Choose the best format for a beginner

-While there are a handful of sections that must be included on every resume — professional summary, work history, skills and education — how you organize the sections is very important.
-The order of your sections is based on your choice of resume format.
+While there are a handful of sections that must be included on every resume — professional summary, work history, skills and education — how you organize the sections is very important, especially when you have no experience.

 The three most common formats are: